 “Thank you - this course came just at the right time for me and gave me the confidence I needed to carry on with my application to re-register.
 Before the course I had been really daunted by the portfolio process and had a hard time trying to figure it all out.
 I came along and gained a lot from it and am subsequently back on the pharmacy technicians' register.”
 Return to the register participant

-Compiling a portfolio might seem daunting, so we have designed this event to help you.
+Compiling a portfolio might seem daunting, so we have designed this programme to help you.